23 Top-Rated Beaches in the US

 8. Main Beach, Laguna Beach, CA

 About an hour south of Los Angeles and halfway to San Diego, Laguna Beach is one of California's premier beach destinations.
-Once you've had time to explore the sea caves, coves, and ocean-side bluffs, you'll understand why.
-Boasting seven miles containing 30 beaches, it can be tough to determine where to spend your time at Laguna Beach.
+Once you've had time to explore the sea caves, coves, and ocean-side bluffs, you'll understand why this is one of the best beaches in the US.
+It can be tough to determine where to spend your time at Laguna Beach, with seven miles of coast and 30 beaches.

 Main Beach makes that decision easy.
 The most centrally located (and famous) of the area's beaches, Main Beach sports soft, tan-colored sand and is situated in a broad cove.
 It's also a perfect spot to take a dip.
 The waves crash far out from shore, so you won't be slammed onto the sand.
 One of the highlights is the nearby grassy park, offering basketball and beach volleyball courts, as well as a playground.
 There's also a beachfront bike path.